thiemom/dataproducts-slidify/index.md

 ## Model Evaluation

-ROC plots illustrate the performance of a binary classifier system as its discrimination threshold is varied.
-The curves are created by plotting the true positive rate against the false positive rate at various threshold settings.
+Receiver Operator Characteristic plots illustrate the performance of binary classifier systems as their discrimination threshold is varied.
+The plot shows the true positive against the false positive rate at various threshold settings.
 Looks like we have a winner, or is it coincidence?

 ![plot of chunk unnamed-chunk-7](assets/fig/unnamed-chunk-7-1.png)